This page describes the directory layout and the application structure of GeniePy.

 Run invoke --list

-to see a complete list of what's available.
+to see a full list of what's available.